hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-Start the mysql Pod by scaling the replicas in MySQL deployment back to 1:
+Start the mysql Pod by scaling the replicas in the MySQL deployment back to 1: